The Disappeared

 Before he disappeared from his luxury apartment at the Four Seasons Hotel in Hong Kong on Jan.
 27, 2017, Xiao Jianhua, a Chinese-Canadian billionaire, favored female bodyguards.
 Why, exactly, was unclear: Perhaps he simply liked being surrounded by women; perhaps he trusted them more than men.

 Whatever the reason, those guards weren’t much help when a group of mysterious men showed up at his apartment that January day and took him away.
-According to anonymous sources who viewed the hotel’s internal video feed and later spoke to the press, Xiao, who may have been sedated, was rolled through the Four Seasons lobby in a wheelchair, a sheet covering his head.
+According to anonymous sources who viewed the hotel’s internal video feed and later spoke to the New York Times, Xiao, who may have been sedated, was rolled through the Four Seasons lobby in a wheelchair, a sheet covering his head.
 He was then reportedly loaded onto a boat and ferried to the Chinese mainland.

 In what has become a familiar script for such disappearances, an initial police report filed by a family member was quickly withdrawn, and Xiao later issued a statement denying that he had been kidnapped.
 More than one year later, he remains in mainland China, and though he has not yet been charged with any crime, his businesses, under government direction, are expected to sell almost $24 billion in investments, which will reportedly be used to repay state banks.